interactive-fiction-class/interactive-fiction-class.github.io/homeworks/generating-descriptions/generating-descriptions.md

 >
 >The solution to each puzzle is usually hidden somewhere in the environment, and the player must use their wits and intuition to figure it out.

-No bad!
+Not bad!
 Probably with a bit more prompt engineering or with one or two examples, we could get it to generate high quality game ideas.

 ## Fine-Tuning

 Next, we'll take a look at how to [fine-tune the OpenAI models](https://beta.openai.com/docs/guides/fine-tuning) to perform a specific task.
-You can use few-shot learning when you a few dozen training example, and you can use tuning when you have several hundred examples.
-When we have a few training hundred examples, then it's not possible to fit them all into a prompt, since GPT-3 has a limit of 2048 tokens in the prompt.
+You can use few-shot learning when you have a few dozen training example, and you can use fine-tuning when you have several hundred examples.
+When we have a few hundred training examples, then it's not possible to fit them all into a prompt, since GPT-3 has a limit of 2048 tokens in the prompt.

 For your homework, you'll fine-tune GPT-3 to generate different parts of text adventure games.
 Specifically we'll train GPT-3 to
-1. Generate description of locations
+1. Generate descriptions of locations
 2. List items that might be found in a location
 3. Describe an item
 4. Predict an item's properties